arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Concepts.md

     -   2001:db8:: ⇒ the last 6 segments are zero
     -   ::1234:5678 ⇒ the first 6 segments are zero
     -   2001:db8::1234:5678 ⇒ the middle 4 segments are zero

-## Important Ports
-- FTP: 21
-- SSH: 22
-- SFTP: 22 (same as SSH) - used for uploading files using SSH
-- HTTP: 80
-- HTTPS: 443
-- RDP (Remote Desktop Protocol): 3389